Mao Zedong's cult of personality: After Mao's death

+In 1982, Article 10 was added to the Constitution of the Chinese Communist Party, forbidding "all forms of personality cult."

 Legacy

-Elements of his cult of personality continue to exist.
-He is still the “galleon figure” of Chinese communism, he is still honored, Mao's monuments are still standing in the cities, and his image adorns Chinese banknotes, badges and stickers.
+Mao is still the "galleon figure" of Chinese communism, he is still honored, Mao's monuments are still standing in the cities, and his image adorns Chinese banknotes, badges and stickers.
 Moreover - some of Mao's monuments were erected after his death.
-However, the current cult of Mao among ordinary citizens, especially young people, should rather be attributed to the manifestations of modern pop culture, and not to a conscious worship of this person's thinking and deeds.
-In fact, Mao Zedong has become a commercial brand in modern China.
+Mao's role continues to be celebrated in official narratives, in media, in commemorations, and often in popular sentiment.

+Mao Zedong has become a commercial brand in modern China.
+Academic Hang Tu observes that the posthumous, commercialized image of Mao has developed spontaneously and dynamically.
+The "Mao fever" of the 1990s included both commercialization of Mao's image and red culture broadly in consumer goods such as t-shirts, as well as new editions of Mao's writings and media emphasizing Mao's contribution.

 Mao left his successors a country in a deep, comprehensive crisis.
 After the Great Leap Forward and the Cultural Revolution, China's economy stagnated, intellectual and cultural life was crushed by left-wing radicals, political culture was completely absent due to excessive public politicization and ideological chaos.
-The crippled fate of tens of millions of people throughout China who have suffered from senseless and brutal campaigns should be considered a particularly serious legacy of the Mao regime.
+The bad fate of tens of millions of people throughout China who have suffered from senseless and brutal campaigns should be considered a particularly serious legacy of the Mao regime.
 Estimates of the number of victims of the Maoist regime vary greatly.
-According to various sources, only half a million died during the cultural revolution up to 20 million people.
+According to various sources, half a million up to 20 million died during the cultural revolution.
 Another 100 million were affected one way or another in its course.
 The number of victims of the "Great Leap Forward" was even greater, but since the majority of them were in the rural population, even the approximate number characterizing the scale of the disaster is unknown.